Paul L. Henderson

 Giving Back

 My experiences have given me other gifts.
 I devote a good deal of time to working with other combat veterans who face similar challenges.
 I volunteer for veterans groups to provide free legal advice and assistance to veterans who simply can’t afford to pay a lawyer.
 I also conduct workshops for veterans to assist with readjustment issues.
-I have been able to combine a life-long passion for flying with this work as well as a volunteer pilot for the Veterans Airlift Command, an organization that provides free air transportation for wounded veterans (who often have a difficult time using commercial air travel) and their families.
-I also volunteer as a pilot for the Angel Flight organization, flying patients from remote areas for medical treatment, and for Pilots N Paws, flying dogs and cats that would otherwise be euthanized to adoptive families.
+I have been able to combine a lifelong passion for flying with this work as well as a volunteer pilot for the Veterans Airlift Command, an organization that provides free air transportation for wounded veterans (who often have a difficult time using commercial air travel) and their families.
+I also volunteer as a pilot for the Angel Flight organization, flying patients from remote areas for medical treatment and for Pilots N Paws, flying dogs and cats that would otherwise be euthanized to adoptive families.

 I am at the age where many people begin to think about retirement.
 I just don’t see it for me in the foreseeable future.
-I love the work I do and, as long as it remains exciting and fulfilling, this is where you’ll find me.
+I love the work I do, and as long as it remains exciting and fulfilling, this is where you’ll find me.

 Education